natchayal/Drinking-Water-Database/README.md

 	  # Fetch data for the current chunk
 	  data <- fetch_data(start_row, end_row)

-	  # Check if data is NULL (indicating HTTP error 500)
+	  # Check if data is NULL (indicating error)
 	  if (is.null(data)) {
-	    # Continue to the next iteration if HTTP error 500 occurred
+	    # Continue to the next iteration if error occurred
 	    start_row <- end_row + 1
 	    next
 	  }